johannesblhansen/learning/kafkacode/kafka-ui/README.md

 I managed to get the up and running by following guide.

-To start the 2 kafkabrokers and kafka-ui:
+To start the 2 kafka brokers and kafka-ui:
 ```
 docker-compose -f kafka-ui-test.yml up
 ```